Do cheap vinyl players ruin records?

 How do I protect my records on a budget player?

 Clean stylus and records weekly.
 Use a tracking force gauge.
 Level the turntable.
-Store records upright.
+Store records upright in sleeves away from heat.

 How often should I replace my stylus?